1901212617/PHBS_BlockChain_2019/README.md

 ### Test2:

-It will be the transaction from A to B and then the B to C. A uses the its private key to sign the first transaction and B uses its private key to sign the second transaction.
+It will be the transaction from A to B and then the B to C. A uses the its private key to sign the first transaction and B uses its private key to sign the second transaction.Double spending will not happen.
 So, these two transactions will be valid.

 ### Test 3: